tkishel/vagrant_ssh_cache/README.md

 The script will use that data to ssh to a vagrant machine.

 If cached data does not exist, the script will cache the data, and then ssh to the machine.

+Connections will not update the known hosts file or perform host key checking.